Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 1. First you convert your message into a hash.
 2. You take that hash value and put it into a function with your private key
 3. The output of the second step is your signature
+4. Once you have your signature, the recipient can verify it by:
+	1. Converting your message into a hash
+	2. Using your public key and signature as an input to generate another hash
+	3. If both hashes are same, the document is correctly signed digitally

+---

+Hashing = 1 way
+Encryption = 2 way